Akash-M/app-catalog/packages/frontend/lib-utils/README.md

-# lib-api
+# lib-utils

-Library of api calls relevant for the app catalog display.
+Library of utility files relevant for the app catalog.

 // TODO: setup github actions badge